 The bandstand had been built with an undercroft with low headroom and used for storage.
 Access had been blocked for about 40 years.
 As a listed building it should be restored to its original form, subject to modern Health and Safety requirements; because of the latter a compromise was needed – to leave the original entrance exposed, with the potential to be re-opened, but not for use.

 Reconstruction allowed the removal of an unnecessary central pole that restricted the movement of performers.

 Originally rainwater from the roof was channelled down inside supporting columns to underground drains.
 This whole system had become blocked and impossible to reinstate; instead four overflow spouts were fitted to the roof gutter, with rainwater now falling to gravel soakaways below.

-The bandstand was returned several months later ready for reassembly in situ.
-Restoration works in progress can be seen in the YouTube sponsored by the local business Made by Sonder.
+The bandstand was returned and reassembled in situ.
+Restoration works in progress can be seen in the short film Leamington Spa Bandstand: Rediscovering a lost art produced by local business Made by Sonder.

 Uplighters and downlighters were installed for night time illumination.

-After a lengthy and expensive restoration the bandstand needs bands to use it – it is not solely an ornamental structure.
+After a lengthy and extensive restoration the bandstand needs bands to use it – it is not solely an ornamental structure.

 The PRG restoration project was essentially complete by 2021, leaving minor remedial works.